garbageoverflow/TermJs/README.md

 </div>

-TermJS is a simple terminal emulator made in javascript using [node.js](nodejs.org/), using the [child process](https://nodejs.org/api/child_process.html).
+TermJS is a simple terminal emulator made in javascript.

 <details>
   <summary>